Comparison

 Klaviyo wins on every e-commerce dimension.
 Native Shopify, BigCommerce, and WooCommerce integration captures cart events, product views, and revenue without additional setup.
 Predictive analytics model expected next purchase, churn risk, and customer lifetime value, surfacing segments Mailchimp cannot generate.
 Revenue-per-recipient reporting attributes flows to actual GMV, which lets sellers prove email ROI in dollars instead of opens.

 Combined email and SMS in one platform is the second advantage.
 Profile data, flow logic, and reporting are unified.
-Mailchimp added SMS later as a separate surface, while Klaviyo built it into the same data model.
+Mailchimp added SMS later as a paid add-on with separate credit billing, while Klaviyo built it into the same data model.
 For DTC brands running abandoned-cart, post-purchase, and win-back flows across both channels, Klaviyo's unified model removes the reconciliation work that Mailchimp's split surfaces require.

 Mailchimp